 - Users can only access their platform via mobile devices.

-Switzerland-based company Nexo.io allows you to earn interest on crypto and borrow over 40 fiat currencies.
+Swiss-based company Nexo.io allows you to earn interest on crypto and borrow over 40 fiat currencies.
 The company claims to be licensed in Europe and thus compliant with laws that govern regulated financial institutions.

 Established in 2017, Nexo supports users in 200 countries globally and also has a native token called NEXO.
 Users get discounted rates on their loans if they stake NEXO, and also enjoy higher interest rates by opting to receive interest payouts in the token.

-- Nexo allows users to up to 50% or more of the amount they deposit on the platform.
+- Nexo allows users to borrow up to 50% or more of the amount they deposit on the platform.

 - Nexo supports a handful of cryptocurrencies, including Bitcoin, ETH, and stablecoins.

 - The company has a responsive customer support team and an active community.

 - Nexo supports fewer fiat currencies.